NTT-DATA-Cloud-Transformation/devops-springboard-landing-zone/README.md

 diff tasks, so if we want to updates stage we can do it by just updating the particular stack or by updating whole pipeline.

-The main purpose of ecs-wirkshop pipeline is to create the portfolio for ecs-workshop and then create the product for all templates available in ecs-service repo 's cf-templates like common/microservices.yml This pipeline uses the micro-service architecture for creating the all stages and stacks.
+The main purpose of ecs-workshop pipeline is to create the portfolio for ecs-workshop and then create the product for all templates available in ecs-service repo 's cf-templates like common/microservices.yml This pipeline uses the micro-service architecture for creating the all stages and stacks.